 The steak was so incredibly juicy and flavorful.
 I’ve used all kinds of woods to cook meat with before and never would have thought how fantastic cedar would enhance the natural goodness.
 I hope you enjoy and comments are always welcomed.
 Cheers!

 NOTE: Cooking times will vary slightly depending on how big and thick the steak is, how many you’re cooking at one time, the temperature and heat distribution of your grill. and of course how you like your steak cooked.
 You know your grill and its hot spots.
 If it doesn’t turn out right the first time, try again.
 I feel like I was extremely lucky.
 Remember to always have fun with food!

 Fire & Flavor’s amazing products can be purchased online HERE.
-For online purchases only add promo code DAWN15 at checkout for 15% off your entire order.
 Fire & Flavor has everything for your grilling needs: wood chunks, wood chips, cedar planks and wraps, seasonings and brines, and more.
 Products also available at Texas Central Market stores.